MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 ---

-and we need to store details of those payments:
+... and we need to store details of those payments.

 ```csharp
 public abstract class PaymentDetails